List of diseases of the honey bee: Control and treatment

 A strong hive generally needs no treatment to control wax moths; the bees themselves kill and clean out the moth larvae and webs.
 Wax moth larvae may fully develop in cell cleanings when such cleanings accumulate thickly where they are not accessible to the bees.

 Wax moth development in comb is generally not a problem with top bar hives, as unused combs are usually left in the hive during the winter.
 Since this type of hive is not used in severe wintering conditions, the bees are able to patrol and inspect the unused comb.

-Wax moths can be controlled in stored comb by application of the aizawai variety of B. thuringiensis spores by spraying.
-It is a very effective biological control and has an excellent safety record.
+Wax moths can be controlled in stored comb by application of the aizawai variety of B. thuringiensis spores by spraying as a safe biological control.

 Wax moths can be controlled chemically with paradichlorobenzene (moth crystals or urinal disks).
 If chemical methods are used, the combs must be well-aired for several days before use.
 The use of naphthalene (mothballs) is discouraged because it accumulates in the wax, which can kill bees or contaminate honey stores.

 Control of wax moths by other means includes the freezing of the comb for a few hours.